Norbulingka Palace Lhasa - Tibet's Largest Classic Garden

-Norbulingka Palace, on the west edge of Lhasa city is the biggest manmade garden in Tibet Autonomous Region.
-Nearby Potala Palace, Norbulingka, in Tibetan, refers to “Park of Treasure” and used to be the summer palace of Dalai Lamas to deal with government issues and hold religious activities.
-As one part of the historic Ensemble of the Potala Palace, it was added to World Heritage Sites in 2001.
-Built from 1755 and under the reconstructions of different Dalai Lamas, Norbulingka expands its scale into over 360,000 square meters and more than 374 rooms, including palaces for 7th to 14th Dalai Lamas.
-Dotted with various kinds of precious flowers and plants, it is the genuine “Plateau Oxygen Bar”.
-With peaceful atmosphere and tranquility, you will easily get yourself relaxed when walking inside this pure land.
+Norbulingka Palace, on the west edge of Lhasa city, is the biggest man-made garden in Tibet.
+Nearby Potala Palace, Norbulingka, which in Tibetan refers to "Park of Treasure," used to be the summer residence and administrative headquarters to deal with government issues and hold religious activities.
+As an integral part of the Potala Palace Historic Ensemble, it was added to a World Heritage Site in 2001.
+First built in 1755, Norbulingka spans over 360,000 square meters with more than 374 rooms, evolving into a sprawling imperial garden through centuries of expansion.
+Dotted with various kinds of precious flowers and plants, it has earned the reputation of a genuine "Plateau Oxygen Bar".
+With a peaceful atmosphere and tranquility, you will easily get yourself relaxed when walking inside this pure land.

 Norbulingka Facts